 I mainly use the website for adding new accounts and fixing problems which arise.
-Most of the time, the mobile apps (available on iOS and Android) are fine for paying bills, checking balances and keeping an eye on things.
+Most of the time, the mobile apps (available on iOS [No longer available] and Android [No longer available]) are fine for paying bills, checking balances and keeping an eye on things.

 When you sign in , all of your bank accounts and utility companies sync to your phone straight away.
 If any require a second log in, that can be done directly from your device.

 Much like the website, the home screen offers a crude balance sheet of your finances.
 You can take a closer look at your bills and choose to pay them immediately or schedule a payment for the future.

 Once you have paid a bill, you can choose to pay subsequent bills via ‘Express Pay’.
 This shortens the payment process by opting to use the same method of payment as before and by bypassing any verification stage.

 The app also has an ‘alert stream’, which is basically a notification system for your Check account.
 It will remind you of payments due or let you know if a problem arises with processing a transaction.

 Windows Mobile and Blackberry users should note that Check seems to have discontinued support for their PageOnce apps on those operating systems, with no sign of a new Check version.

 Check Charges Fees…Sometimes

 Most of Check’s basic features (add accounts, view balances, payments due etc.) do not incur charges.
 However, the company has a few fees.

 When paying bills, the only free option is direct debit from a bank account.
 Credit card transactions incur a 4% fee.
 Scheduling a payment racks up a $10 fee, so it’s best to simply make sure you’ll have the right amount in your bank account when the bill is due and pay immediately.